ShadeLab/Centralia_16S_analysis/Error_Rate_Calculation/Error_Calculation_Notes.md

 ```

 ### UPARSE mapped reads Error Rate
-Using the UPARSE pipeline, only use sequences form the denoised dataset that map to the to non-chimeric OTUs(IE the OTUS corresponding to the Mock Community) ~.6% error rate
+Using the UPARSE pipeline, only use sequences from the **denoised dataset** that map to the to non-chimeric OTUs.
+Resulted in **4365 unique sequences**, representing 187,323 total reads.
+Led to a ~.6% error rate

 UPARSE Code
 ```bash